EliAndrewC/l7r/rules/03-combat.md

 Taking **cover** can make a character completely impossible to hit, or add an arbitrary amount to the TN, typically between +10 and +30 for partial cover.

-### Parrying while under fire
+### Parrying arrows

 Parry rolls are as normal, i.e. the TN of the parry is the result of the attack roll.
-A successful parry roll negates the attack entirely, as it does with other attacks.
+A parried arrow typically represents a dodge rather than the arrow being blocked or deflected, so a successful parry roll negates the attack entirely, as it does with other attacks.
 A failed parry roll negates the automatic serious wound but does not affect the damage in any other way (i.e. it does not negate the extra automatic serious wound from double attack or the probability adjustments from the attacker exceeding the TN to hit).
 A parry attempt costs some of a character's movement per round, with the amount depending on the circumstance but usually about 10 feet.

 ### Moving while under fire